-Fortunately, there’s a lot a parent can do to help a child to learn to embrace a self-motivating mindset.
-By encouraging curiosity, persistence, and optimism parents can motivate kids to clean rooms, but also to find a new love for hobbies, school, sports, and work.
+Fortunately, there’s a lot a parent can do to help a child to learn to embrace a self-motivating mindset and become a self-starter.
+By encouraging curiosity, persistence, and optimism, parents can motivate kids to clean rooms, but also to find a new love for hobbies, school, sports, and work.

 Here are three ways to encourage children to be self-motivated.

 Let Them Help, Even When It’s Not Convenient